Aveygo/C1C4D4/README.md

 ## Pre-rant

-Most 'decentralized' platforms like: Mastodon, Lemmy, Bluesky, Matrix, Nostr and a thousand others are actually secretly federated.
+Most 'decentralized' platforms like: Mastodon, Lemmy, Bluesky, Matrix, Nostr and a thousand others are actually not-very-secretly federated.
 This is because it solves a lot of problems that p2p systems have, however, they normally accidentally end up being heavily centralized around their main instance.
 Even blockchain technology is still non-ideal, which requires users to spend money to use their service.

-The closest we have is Scuttlebutt, which still relies on self-hosted rooms (although for good reason I would add).
-Instead, I wanted a **true** decentralized protocol that is imperfect but works.
+The closest we have is Scuttlebutt, which still relies on self-hosted rooms (although for good reason I would add) which is extremely infuriating as it really is only step away from being a complete solution.
+Instead, I wanted a **true** decentralized protocol that is imperfect but good enough.

-This is my solution in a bucket of a thousand (a true 927 moment), but I hope that it serves its purpose and grows into something I could be proud of, or to at least inspire a better solution.
+This is my solution in a bucket of a thousand (a true 927 moment), but I hope that it serves its purpose and grows into something I could be proud of, or to at least inspire something better.

 # Protocol